UN Urges Musk To Ensure Twitter Respects Human Rights - UrduPoint

 UN Urges Musk To Ensure Twitter Respects Human Rights

-Geneva, Nov 5 (UrduPoint / Pakistan Point News - 6th Nov, 2022 ) :UN human rights chief Volker Turk on Saturday urged Twitter's new owner Elon Musk to ensure that respect for human rights is central to the social network following his sacking of around half the company's employees.
+Geneva, Nov 6 (UrduPoint / Pakistan Point News - 7th Nov, 2022 ) :UN rights chief Volker Turk on Saturday urged Twitter's new owner Elon Musk to make respect for human rights central to the social network after he sacked around half the company's employees.

 Reports of Musk laying off the platform's entire human rights team were "not, from my perspective, an encouraging start", Turk said in an open letter.